What is a Degree Apprenticeship?

 Degree apprenticeships can be highly competitive.
 So you’ll need to put together the application to end all applications.

-Lots of students tend to apply at the same time as completing their UCAS university application, but you can generally apply for degree apprenticeships all year round.
+Lots of students tend to apply at the same time as completing their UCAS university application - and many employers will advertise between January and March - but you can generally apply for degree apprenticeships all year round.

 Remember, as long as you meet the entry requirements and put the time in to prepare, the odds are in your favour.
 Companies hire multiple candidates across many different areas of their business.